shubham6531/Induction-Motor-Simulation/README.md

 2. Electromagnetic Torque as a function of rotor speed
 3. Instantaneous Power for the rotor, stator, and the shaft

-An in-depth description of the performed experiments can be found in Problem_Statement.pdf
+An in-depth description of the performed experiments can be found in Problem_Statement.pdf.
+Furthermore, the results have been compiled in an IEEE style paper in Report.pdf

 Run Master_Script.mlx to run the Simulink model and view experiment results.